reactabular/reactabular/packages/reactabular-easy/README.md

 ## Styling

-It is possible to pass custom `classNames` and `styles` as listed below:
+It is possible to pass custom `classNames` and `props` as listed below:

 ```js
 classNames: {